- About Us

 Senior Lettings Manager: Dip.
 Business Management, ARLA

 With more than twenty years’ experience in the property industry, Mike Howard has all the knowledge required for the position that he holds at Mistoria Lettings.
-As Senior Lettings Manager, a role he has enjoyed for two years, his responsibilities are wide and varied.
+As Senior Lettings Manager, a role he has enjoyed for three years, his responsibilities are wide and varied.
 “My day can involve so many aspects.” said Mike.
 “I manage the day to day running of this small team and in between letting properties, I can also be finalising lease agreements, conducting viewings, talking to new landlords and dealing with accounts.
 There is pressure at times, but I work well in a demanding job.
 My strengths are my expertise in property management, particularly the legal side of the process.”

 A number of interesting past positions have led Mike to Mistoria’s door, having previously developed service stations for Mobil Oil in Durban, South Africa, before moving to the real estate side of the business and then returning home with his family in 1998 after 15 years overseas.
 He has brought this exceptional skill base with him, to a job that he loves.
 “I do love everything about my job.” says Mike.
 “Our team work extremely well together and thrive on the synergy we produce.
 This drive has led to growth in the lettings division and across all areas of the business.
 As a group of Companies, we slot in well with one another.”